 7. Spicy Chili Contest

-When the temperature dips, everyone is hoping to put some warm food in their bellies.
-A chili fundraiser not only brings in needed funds, but it’s also a reason to socialize and share your favorite recipe.
+When the temperature dips, everyone likes to put warm food in their bellies.
+A chili fundraiser not only brings in needed funds, it’s also a reason to socialize and share your favorite recipe.

 Chili cook-offs raise funds through an entry fee.
 All chefs pay an admission fee but remember you must offer good donated prizes to the winner.
 Offer different categories for prizes like spiciest chili, vegetarian chili, meatiest, chicken chili, white chili, etc. If space and facilities permit, allow chefs to prepare onsite or you can ask guests to bring their pre-cooked chili to the venue in a slow cooker.
 You can also rent some commercial chafing dishes to keep them warm.